Skip to main content

 It is not possible to completely remove the risks from methanol poisoning when drinking alcohol but you can take steps to reduce the risk:

-- Stick to licensed places.
-Only buy your drinks from licenced liquor stores, bars, clubs, restaurants and hotels.
+• Stick to licensed places: buy drinks from licenced stores, bars, clubs, restaurants and hotels.
+Avoid homemade, ‘bootleg’ or streetside alcohol.

 How is methanol poisoning treated?

-- Get medical help straight away.
-Don’t wait to “see if it gets better.”
+• Get medical help straight away.
+Don’t wait to “see if it gets better” or go to bed and try to sleep it off.
 Call for emergency help or head to the nearest hospital.
+You can find phone numbers for emergency services in the health section of each country’s travel advice.

-- What doctors will do: They’ll give you an antidote like ethanol or a drug called Fomepizole to stop methanol from turning toxic in your body.
+• What the doctors will do: They’ll give you an antidote like ethanol or a drug called Fomepizole to stop methanol from turning toxic in your body.
 You might also get dialysis to flush out the methanol and fix the damage.